weaveworks-guides/weave-net-legacy/weave-and-docker-platform/1-machine.md

 ## What You Will Build

-Weave provides a software network optimized for visualizing and communicating with apps distributed within Docker containers.
-Using tools and protocols that are familiar to you, Weave's network topology lets you to communicate between containerized apps distributed across multiple networks or hosts more quickly and efficiently.

-With Weave you focus on developing your application, rather than your infrastructure.
-As demonstrated in this tutorial, Weave works seamlessly with other tools such as [Docker Machine](https://docs.docker.com/machine/).
+ In this Part 1 of _'Launching Weave Net with Docker Machine'_ you will be introduced to the basics of launching a container network with Weave.

 [Docker Machine](https://docs.docker.com/machine/) makes it simple to create Docker hosts (VMs) on your computer, on cloud providers or within your own data center.
 It creates servers, installs Docker on them, and then it configures the Docker client to talk to them.

-In this Part 1 of _'Launching Weave Net with Docker Machine'_ you will be introduced to the basics of launching a container network with Weave.
+In Part 1 of this tutorial, you will:

-Specifically, you will:

   1. Install Docker Machine and Weave
   2. Launch Weave on to a single VM on VirtualBox